A new description of motion of the Fermionic SO(2N+2) top in the classical limit under the quasi-anticommutation relation approximation: Introduction

-One of the most challenging problems in the current studies of condensed matter physics is to obtain a theory suitable for the description of collective motions with large amplitudes in both even and odd fermion systems with strong collective correlations.
-For providing a general microscopic framework for a unified SCF description for Bose and Fermi type collective excitations in such fermion systems, a new many-body theory has been proposed by Fukutome, Yamamura and one of the present authors (S.N.) based on the $SO(2N\!\!+\!\!1)$ Lie algebra of the fermion operators \cite{FYN.77}.
-An induced representation of an $SO(2N\!\!+\!\!1)$ group has been obtained from a group extension of the $SO(2N)$ Bogoliubov transformation for fermions to a new canonical transformation group.
-We start with the fact that the set of the fermion operators consisting of the creation-annihilation and the pair operators forms a larger Lie algebra, the Lie algebra of the $SO(2N\!\!+\!\!1)$ group.
-The fermion Lie operators, when operatong on the integral representation of the $SO(2N\!\!+\!\!1)$ wave function, are mapped into the regular representation of the $SO(2N\!\!+\!\!1)$ group and are represented by Bose operators.
+One of the most challenging problems in current studies of condensed matter physics is to obtain a theory suitable for the description of collective motions with large amplitudes in fermion systems with strong collective correlations.
+For providing a general microscopic framework for a unified SCF description for Bose- and Fermi- type collective excitations in those systems, a many-body theory has been proposed by Fukutome, Yamamura and one of the present authors (S.N.) based on the $SO(2N\!\!+\!\!1)$ Lie algebra of the fermion operators \cite{FYN.77}.
+An induced representation of an $SO(2N\!\!+\!\!1)$ group has been obtained from a group extension of the $SO(2N)$ Bogoliubov transformation for fermions to the $SO(2N\!\!+\!\!1)$ transformation group.
+We start with the fact that the set of the fermion operators consisting of the creation-annihilation and the pair operators forms a larger Lie algebra, the $SO(2N\!\!+\!\!1)$ Lie algebra.
+The fermion Lie operators, when operating on the integral representation of the $SO(2N\!\!+\!\!1)$ WF, are mapped into the regular representation of the $SO(2N\!\!+\!\!1)$ group and are represented by Bose operators.
 The Bose images of the fermion Lie operators are expressed by closed first order differential forms.
-The creation-annihilation operators themselves as well as the pair operators are given by the finite Schwinger type boson representation \cite{Sch.65}, \cite{YN.76}.
+The creation-annihilation operators themselves as well as the pair operators are given by the finite Schwinger type boson representation \cite{Sch.65,YN.76}.